Applying for the BFI National Lottery Audience Projects Fund

 If you’re registered for VAT

-Your figures should not include VAT that you can claim back.
+Your figures must not include VAT that you can claim back.
 If you are not registered for VAT, or you are registered for VAT but cannot fully recover the VAT you incur on costs, your figures should include irrecoverable VAT.
-Grants we make are ‘outside the scope’ of VAT and should be listed in your accounts as a grant and not, for example, as a fee for any services supplied to the BFI.
+Grants we make are ‘outside the scope’ of VAT and must be listed in your accounts as a grant and not, for example, as a fee for any services supplied to the BFI.
 You should get financial advice from your own accountant or the relevant tax office.

 Partnership funding